tiagoleonmelo/face-recognition/draft.md

 ### Convolutional Neural Networks

 A common variation of a Neural Network consists of a Convolutional Neural Network (CNN).
 In our project, a simple CNN was developed and used, with the help of libraries such as Tensorflow and Keras.
 Convolutional Neural Networks are  neural networks that use convolution in place of general matrix multiplication in at least one of their layers.
-This choice is mainly due to the fact that, according to Keras: "The right tool for an image classification job is a convnet." [https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html]
+According to Keras: "The right tool for an image classification job is a convnet." [https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html]

 In this project, we implemented a CNN using third-party libraries such as TensorFlow and Keras.
 Keras allows building a Neural Network using a sequential model.
-In other words, we "build" our network by putting together layers.
+In other words, the network itself is built by putting together layers.
 In our model we used Conv2D, MaxPooling and Dropout, developing a similar model to the one used in previous papers.
 [CITE MYSELF]

 Our Neural Network performed fairly well for the training data, achieving an overall training accuracy of 98.37%.
 However, when validating it, the accuracy fell short of 91% with a total score of 90.24%.
 We can naturally see this model is overfit for the data, but achieved a nevertheless good score.